Right Arrow

 • Equipment operation areas for proper safety gear

-• Restricted zones for unauthorized access prevention
+• Restricted zones to detect unauthorized access

-• Full site coverage for complete monitoring
+• Broad site coverage

 Ongoing advancement integration